jasonmacduffie/Nephelai/README.md

 *   **Disposition** may be peaceful, cautious, or hostile.
 It refers to the default, unprovoked friendliness of the monster.
 *   **Courage** may be relentless, brave, pragmatic, or cowardly.
 It refers to the willingness of the monster to fight to the death.
 *   **Soul color** describes the magical signature that the monster's presence emits.
+*   **Intelligence** may be mortal-like, animal-like, or automaton-like.
+It refers to whether the monster is capable of social interaction and improvisation.

 ### Corrupted Mortals